opengisch/QField-docs/documentation/how-to/tracking.en.md

 ## Predefined Project Tracking Sessions

-The feature enables tracking sessions to automatically start upon project load, with the option for users to fill out a feature form unless the 'Hide Form on Add Feature' toggle is enabled for the project's layer, but the default attribute values are used.
+This functionality enables one or more position tracking sessions to automatically start upon project load.
+Users will be presented with a feature form popup as the tracking session begins to fill in attributes.
+If the vector layer used to track has the 'Hide Form on Add Feature' mode selected, the feature form will be skipped.

 !![Hide Form on Added Feature](../assets/images/hide-form-on-add-feature.png)